 Access Amex Centurion Lounges with the Amex Business Platinum Card

-Anyway, while many of the benefits of The Platinum Card® from American Express and the business version of the card overlap, one of the unique features of the business version is that it offers 10 Gogo wifi passes per calendar year.
+While many of the benefits of The Platinum Card® from American Express and the business version of the card overlap, one of the unique features of the business version is that it offers 10 Gogo wifi passes per calendar year.

-When you sign-up for the card you have to activate the passes through this website, which is an easy process.
+When you apply for the card you have to activate the passes through this website, which is an easy process.
 Assuming you already have a Gogo account, they’ll simply deposit the wifi passes in your account, and they’ll be there to use instantly.

 Historically you get the passes as soon as you sign up for the card, and then again at the beginning of the following year.
 However, for the past couple of years they’ve deposited them a bit early, including this year.